araobp/data-science/RockPaperScissors.md

 ### Extra: 3DCG animation

 I have been actively using Blender since the COVID19 pandemic for prototyping something in a virtual world.
-This time I use Blender and GIMP to make a digital twin of the edge AI device.
+This time I use Blender and GIMP to make a digital twin of my "Rock Paper Scissors" game machine.

 Animations of the digital twin on YouTube:
 - [Part 1](https://youtu.be/e6F0C5PsM-8)